 Nirvana commercializes metadata-intensive storage technology originally developed at the San Diego Supercomputer Center (SDSC), which was founded and operated by General Atomics.

 About General Atomics

 Founded in 1955 as a division of General Dynamics, General Atomics is now a privately owned technology and product company headquartered in San Diego, California.
-With over 20 locations worldwide, General Atomics and its affiliated companies develop and manufacture a variety of high technology products for commercial and government applications.
-General Atomics and its affiliates supply services ranging from research in magnetic fusion and inertial fusion energy, to defense programs, high power lasers, UWB communications, and manufacturing of the Predator unmanned aerial vehicle.
+With more than 20 locations worldwide, General Atomics and its affiliated companies develop and manufacture a variety of high technology products for commercial and government applications.
+General Atomics and its affiliates supply services ranging from research in magnetic fusion and inertial fusion energy, to defense programs, high power lasers, UWB communications and manufacturing of the Predator series of unmanned aerial vehicles.

 Some examples of how the SRB is currently being implemented:

 - Aerospace agency managing terabytes of satellite data and imagery